-- - Meter (-) → BK (sensor BR/BK) lead - OTurn the ignition switch ON. - OMeasure the inlet air pressure sensor output voltage from various vacuum readings, while pulling the handle of the fork oil level gauge. - OCheck the inlet air pressure sensor output voltage, using the following formula and chart.
+Meter (-) → BK (sensor BR/BK) lead

+OTurn the ignition switch ON.

+- OMeasure the output voltage from various vacuum readings, while pulling the handle of the fork oil level gauge. - ★ If the output voltage for various vacuum is normal, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - OCheck the output voltage, using the following formula and chart.